chilipeppr/widget-svg2gcode/README.md

 # com-zipwhip-widget-svg2gcode
-This widget lets you type text, render it into the 3D viewer, and then generate the gcode for the font.
-If you want to mill/laser/print text this is a great way to do it programmatically.
+This widget lets you import an SVG file and generate Gcode from it.

 ![alt text](screenshot.png "Screenshot")